 The AINP offers options for both skilled and semi-skilled workers.
 You may be able to apply on your own, or with your employer.
 Review the streams and categories below and choose the best option for you.
 Also review who is not eligible.

 You must maintain a valid work permit throughout the AINP application and assessment process.
 Only applicants under the Strategic Recruitment Stream Engineering Occupations Category are exempt from this requirement.
 At the time of assessment, you must provide the AINP with a valid work permit or implied status based on either:

-- a LMIA exemption as determined by Immigration, Refugees and Citizenship Canada (IRCC)
+- a LMIA exemption as determined by IRCC

 - international students studying in Canada and doing co-op work placements or internships as part of their study program